Phi Beta Sigma Fraternity, Inc.

 Alpha Beta Sigma has consistently been one of the largest chapters in all of the fraternity and has on numerous occasions had membership to exceed 125 active members.
 The chapter has significant prominence on the National level of the Fraternity and boasts several Past National Officers including: three International Presidents, two 2nd National Vice Presidents, an International Director of Social Action and Bigger and Better Business and an International Director of Collegiate Affairs.
 Four Brothers from Alpha Beta Sigma Chapter have been inducted into the National Distinguished Service Chapter (the highest honor in Phi Beta Sigma).

 Alpha Beta Sigma Chapter has shown leadership on the Regional and State levels and have had several Regional Directors as well as other Regional and State officers.
-Additionally, the chapter’s membership has included College Presidents, Deans, National U.S. Government officials, the 1st Mayor of Prairie View, Texas, Medical Doctors, Business Executives, noted Entertainers and other professionals.
+ABS has 1 Regional Director and 2 State Officers that are currently serving in the 2023-2025 Term.
+Additionally, the chapter’s membership has included College Presidents, Deans, National U.S. Government officials, the 1st Mayor of Prairie View, Texas, Medical Doctors, Business Executives, Pilot and Second =in command (Crew-1 SpaceX Crew Dragon "Resilience"), noted Entertainers and other professionals.
 We strictly adhere to the National Programs, Bigger and Better Business, Social Action and Education as well as the implementation of several community service programs that benefit the Greater Houston Area.